 - 1. Check lamp power through the remote keypad checking the Lamp menu or from the web user interface Advanced: Lamp menu.
 Try increasing lamp power. - 2.
-The DMDs may be overheated.
 Check for an alarm condition on the LCD keypad display. - 3.
 Replace the lamp.